 Find a Good Spot

 Most herbs require around 8 hours of sunlight a day to stay healthy, and even for those living in apartment buildings, there is often at least one window that has direct sunlight all day long.
 This makes the perfect spot for growing herbs, and a simple herb growing kit that can be attached to the window is advised.
-The best way to check is by turning off all the lights in the room during a sunny day, and seeing exactly where the sun is coming through and for how long between breaks of Blackjack online Canada games.
+The best way to check is by turning off all the lights in the room during a sunny day, and seeing exactly where the sun is coming through and for how long, like players applying their thought out strategies in a game https://canadacasinoonline.org/blackjack/.
 If the sun tends to light up an empty patch of floor, you can simply place down a small arrangement of pots.

 Water that sits for too long in the pot can cause a lot of damage.
 Root rot and fungal infections are fairly common, and tend to affect plants that don’t have sufficient drainage.
 The best way to provide drainage is to make sure the herbs’ pots are set in dishes that allow the water to drain evenly.
 So when you water your herbs, they can quickly absorb what they need from the water without drowning or succumbing to disease.